Trauma & Grief

 Memory gaps after trauma are a protective mechanism where your brain blocks out overwhelming information to help you survive.

-Psychological trauma can overwhelm your brain's ability to process and store memories, leading to fragmentation or gaps.
+Trauma can overwhelm your brain's ability to process and store memories, leading to fragmentation or gaps.
 This is a neurobiological survival response, not a sign of weakness.
 Your brain did what it had to do to protect you.
-Psychotherapy like EMDR can help safely process these fragmented memories.
+Therapy like EMDR can help safely process these fragmented memories.